salaamahtech/salaamahtech.github.io/Documents/pages/Functional Programming.md

 				- Java 8 introduces default methods and static methods on interfaces.
 This change means that methods on interfaces can now have bodies and contain code.
 				- As a consequence of these performance overheads, the streams library differentiates between the primitive and boxed versions of some library functions.
 The mapToLong higher-order function and ToLongFunction, shown in Figure 4-1, are examples of this effort.
 Only the int, long, and double types have been chosen as the focus of the primitive specialization implementation in Java 8 because the impact is most noticeable in numerical algorithms.
 	- ## Lambdas and Patterns
+	  background-color:: red
 		- Loan Pattern
 		- Execute Around Method - A synchronized block of code, such as synchronized { ... }, is a realization of the _execute around method_ pattern.
 		- Referential transparency
 		- Tail-Call Optimization
 			- The biggest hurdle to using recursion is the risk of stack overflow for problems with large inputs.
 The brilliant TCO technique can remove that concern.
 A tail call is a recursive call in which the last operation performed is a call to itself.
 Java does not directly support TCO at the compiler level, but we can use lambda expressions to implement it in a few lines of code.
-This is called '**trampoline calls**' and lets enjoy the power of recursion without the concern of blowing up the stack.
+This is called **trampoline calls** and lets enjoy the power of recursion without the concern of blowing up the stack.
 - # References
+  background-color:: yellow
 	- Functional Programming for Java Developers - Venkat Subramaniam - Pragmatic Programmers
 	- Java 8 Lambdas - O'Reilly
 	- Functional Thinking - by Neal Ford - O'Reilly